 - Temperature Controller (that will subsequently power the heater and the cooling fans)

-I wanted to have the ability to control each outlet on/off separate from the others.
+I wanted to have the ability to control each outlet on/off separately from the others.
 I found this great power strip that has just that capability.
-Each outlet has it’s own switch, and it has a ‘master’ switch to kill power to all outlets at once.
+Each outlet has its own switch, and it has a ‘master’ switch to kill power to all outlets at once.

-This is a good, inexpensive way to be able to control individual functions.
+This is a good, inexpensive way to control individual functions.
 When I perform a water change, I can turn off the wavemaker, ATO, and Return pump; I have an extra outlet available to run the transfer pump (to get new water into the tank).